RuralAnemone/the-quotebook/README.md

 ---

-> # “But I am very poorly today & very stupid & I hate everybody and everything.
-One lives only to make blunders.”
+> But I am very poorly today & very stupid & I hate everybody and everything.
+One lives only to make blunders.

+\- Chucky D (charles darwin)

+---